Dome car: India

+Indian Railways (IR) is currently using 41 Vistadome coaches in different railway zones of the country.
+IR planned to introduce 49 more Vistadome coaches by the end of 2021 to meet the growing demand of tourists.

 Panama

 The Panama Canal Railway operates a 1950s-vintage dome car originally built by Southern Pacific on its route between Panama City and Colón alongside the Panama Canal.

 United States

 Manufacturing companies such as Colorado Railcar have built modern dome cars with updated versions of original dome design, used by American Orient Express, Holland America, Princess Tours, Alaska Railroad, Royal Caribbean, Via Rail Canada and Rocky Mountaineer Railtours.
 Several of the private railroad cars available for charter listed on the American Association of Private Railroad Car Owners' website have domes.